vmware-samples/vmware-blockchain-samples/vmbc-ethereum/vmbc-deployment/README.md

 |  Disk Size        | 200 GB or more |

 Note:
-We do not currently support VMBC on Apple's M1 and ARM64 processor.
+We do not currently support VMware Blockchain on Apple's M1 and ARM64 processor.
 We are working on adding support for this and will update the documentation when it's available.

 ### Prerequisites